'We are apolitical': Veterans deny writing to President over 'politicisation of military'

 Another military veteran Air Chief Marshal NC Suri has said that, "This is not Admiral Ramdas' letter (purported letter written by armed forces veterans to President) and it has been done by some Major Chaudhary.
 He has written this & it was coming on WhatsApp and emails."

-A third veteran, whose name was listed as a signatory in the letter to President Ram Nath Kovind, says that his consent hasn't been taken.
-The former Army Vice Chief Lt General ML Naidu says, "No, my consent has not been taken for any such letter and neither have I written any such letter."
+A third veteran, whose name was listed as a signatory in the letter to President, said that his consent hasn't been taken.
+The former Army Vice Chief Lt General ML Naidu said, "No, my consent has not been taken for any such letter and neither have I written any such letter."

 Earlier reports said, over 150 veterans including eight former service Chiefs wrote a letter to the President of India and Supreme Commander of the Armed forces Ram Nath Kovind urging him to intervene against politicisation of the military in the Lok Sabha elections.

-"We hearby respectfully urge you to take all necessary steps to urgently direct all political parties that they must forthwith desist from using the military, military uniforms or symbols, and any actions by military formations or personnel, for political purposes or to further their political agendas," the veterans said in the letter dated April 11.
+"We hearby respectfully urge you to take all necessary steps to urgently direct all political parties that they must forthwith desist from using the military, military uniforms or symbols, and any actions by military formations or personnel, for political purposes or to further their political agendas," the letter said.

 The first phase of polling in the general elections began on Thursday with the final phase to be held on May 19 and counting on May 23.